-THE UNIVERSITY OF REDLANDS MASTER OF SCIENCE IN INFORMATION TECHNOLOGY PROGRAM equips working professionals with the expertise and prowess required to excel as leaders in the technology field.
+THE UNIVERSITY OF REDLANDS MASTER OF SCIENCE IN INFORMATION TECHNOLOGY (MSIT) PROGRAM equips working professionals with the expertise and prowess required to excel as leaders in the technology field.
 Students acquire current, in-demand skill sets while gaining a broad-based education and a solid ethical foundation.
-The program is less technical and primarily focused on providing key management abilities.
+This STEM program is less technical and primarily focused on providing key management abilities.

 You'll gain skills that empower you to:

 The University of Redlands School of Business connects with top academics and surveys prominent industry leaders to ensure you receive the technology field’s latest and most-desired skills and aptitudes, including:

 Qualified School of Business students are invited to apply for CPT after completing their first courses and may be renewed through their programs.
 We also actively support international students interested in Optional Practical Training (OPT) after they complete their programs, and work with our Office of Career and Professional Development to help students find their ideal OPT placement.

 M.S. in Information Technology graduates will be able to: